sparkvilla/tnseq/README.md

-# Welcome to Gtn: a containerized gc3pie app to run Tnseq pipeline
+# Welcome to Gtn: a containerized gc3pie app to run Tnseq (Transposon Sequencing) pipeline

 ## Requirements